-Once you login to an interview session as an interviewer, you will be able to see a collapsible panel to the right-hand side of the screen called “Scorecard”.
+Once you log in to an interview session as an interviewer, you will be able to see a collapsible panel to the right side of the screen called Scorecard.
 Expand the panel to view the complete scorecard.

 Key Highlights of the Scorecard

 - The scorecard displays the skills on which the hiring panel can evaluate a candidate.
-These skills are mapped to the specific role on which the interview session is conducted.
+These skills are mapped to the specific role in which the interview session is conducted.

 - If you initiate a HackerRank interview from a candidate’s Test report page, then the role of the test will be automatically mapped to the interview and the same skills will be displayed in the scorecard inside the interview.

-- Apart from role-specific feedbacks, you can also add your overall feedback to the candidate on the scorecard.
-Feedbacks will be autosaved on every action done in the scorecard.
+- Apart from role-specific feedback, you can also add your overall feedback to the candidate on the scorecard.
+Feedback will be autosaved on every action done on the scorecard.

 - The scorecard is private for each interviewer and is not visible to other interviewers or candidates.
-Each interviewer's feedback in the scorecard gets captured and displayed in the report.
+Each interviewer's feedback on the scorecard gets captured and displayed in the report.

 Scorecard as Viewed in Interview Report

-Under Interviewer's Notes inside the interview report, you will be able to see the feedbacks given to the candidate by each interviewer.
+Under Interviewer's Notes inside the interview report, you will be able to see the feedback given to the candidate by each interviewer.